patrodyne/hisrc-hyperjaxb/ejb/assembly/explore/Ex001-JustProduct/src/test/resources/org/patrodyne/jvnet/hyperjaxb/ex001/Explorer.md

 ### Drop/Create Database Automatically

-This project reads its JPA properties from [persistence.properties][15] and one of [persistence-h2.properties][29] or [persistence-pg.properties][30].
+This project reads its JPA properties from the files: [persistence.properties][15] and one of [persistence-h2.properties][29] or [persistence-pg.properties][30].
 These properties include JPA declarations that enable ORM implementations, like [Hibernate][17], to create the database (and DDL scripts) automatically.
 When *Explorer* is launched, the JPA/ORM will drop the local test database then recreate a fresh set of tables.

 ~~~
 jakarta.persistence.schema-generation.database.action=drop-and-create
 jakarta.persistence.schema-generation.scripts.action=drop-and-create
-jakarta.persistence.schema-generation.scripts.create-target=target/test-database-sql/podb-create.sql
+jakarta.persistence.schema-generation.scripts.create-target=target/test-database-sql/ddl-create.sql
-jakarta.persistence.schema-generation.scripts.drop-target=target/test-database-sql/podb-drop.sql
+jakarta.persistence.schema-generation.scripts.drop-target=target/test-database-sql/ddl-drop.sql
 ~~~

 When you exit *Explorer*, the test database is preserved until the next launch.
 This allows you to inspect the database using the provided script or any other of your SQL tools.

 ~~~
-$ ./sql-cli-podb.sh
+$ ./sql-cli-h2db.sh

 Welcome to H2 Shell 2.1.210 (2022-01-17)